 Unfortunately, cursive instruction has basically disappeared from the public school curriculum and there is little time spent on printing instruction.
 Dyslexic students often struggle with correctly forming lowercase letters.
 HWT methods help to eliminate this confusion.

-During their Barton tutoring sessions, she has her students write on paper, a dry erase board and sometimes on a chalkboard to maximize sensory input.
+During their in-person Barton tutoring sessions, she has her students write on paper, a dry erase board and sometimes on a chalkboard, depending upon the student’s preference, to maximize sensory input.

-For more information about how Kimberly can help your student with either print or cursive HWT instruction, please click here
+For more information about how Kimberly can help your student with either print or cursive HWT instruction, schedule an initial phone consultation.